“Let Colour Speak”

 Thursday: 8:30 am–7 pm

-• Both of us intend to be on site for each day of the exhibition, 1-12 October (health permitting).
-We will also have some community art activities available for any visitors who would like to experience their own way of letting colour speak in their lives.
+While we are onsite, we will have some community art activities available for any visitors who would like to experience their own way of letting colour speak in their lives.

 Sign up for first access to this show and behind-the-scenes creation